12 Surprising Ways to Use Cornstarch

 Okay, this one goes without saying.
-To thicken sauces and other liquids, mix a bit of cornstarch with water in a small bowl to create what's called a "slurry."
+To thicken sauces and other liquids, mix a bit of cornstarch with cold broth or water in a small bowl to create what's called a "slurry."
 Then whisk the slurry into the liquid you want to thicken as it simmers.

 What's the secret to a thick, almost gel-like pie filling?
 Cornstarch, of course.
 As the fruit cooks in pie, it releases juices.
 Without a little cornstarch, your pie would turn into a soupy mess.
 To avoid clumps, mix cornstarch with sugar before adding it to your filling.